Anarchism in Russia: During the Thaw

 The power struggle that followed in the wake of Stalin's death ended with the consolidation of control by Nikita Khrushchev, who implemented a reform program that relaxed political repression and censorship, released millions of political prisoners from the Gulag and instituted a de-Stalinization of Soviet society.
 A dissident protest movement began to emerge in the public sphere for the first time in decades, with a number of libertarian communists inspired by Yugoslavian socialist self-management developing anti-statist tendencies and some even going on to call themselves anarchists.

-Students in Leningrad and Moscow were particularly attracted to anarchism, which was elaborated in university discussion groups.
-In 1958, a collective from Moscow State University formed a clandestine anarcho-syndicalist group, but it was suppressed by the KGB within a year.
-After the release of the group's founder Anatoly Mikhailovich Ivanov from a psychiatric hospital in 1960, the group briefly resumed activities, culminating in the 1961 plot to assassinate Nikita Khrushchev, which was discovered and the plotters arrested.

 Khrushchev launched a crackdown on the nascent anarchist movement, with many of the new generation ending up in Gulag camps, often under the charge of "anti-Soviet propaganda".
 Given that openly identifying as an anarchist was dangerous, some anarchists identified themselves with the emerging human rights movement.
 Anarchists in Leningrad were arrested for providing aid to the dissident Yuri Galanskov and one anarchist dock worker was arrested for agitating among his colleagues.